 (a) In order for a woman to be eligible for Breast and Cervical Cancer Services, the woman must:

-(1) have a family income that does not exceed 200% of the current federal poverty level; and
+(1) have a gross household income at or below 200% of the adopted federal poverty level; and

+(2) be a Texas resident; and

-(2) not have access to third-party payment for screening and/or diagnostic services.
+(3) be uninsured (not have access to health insurance) or underinsured (whose health insurance does not fully cover breast and cervical cancer screening and/or diagnostic services).

-(b) A woman age 40 or older that meets eligibility criteria is eligible for breast cancer screening and diagnostic services.
-A woman under age 40 that meets eligibility criteria is eligible for breast cancer diagnostic services.
+(b) A woman age 40 or older who meets eligibility criteria is eligible for breast cancer screening and diagnostic services.
+A woman under age 40 who meets eligibility criteria is eligible for breast cancer diagnostic services.
+A woman under age 40 who meets eligibility criteria may be eligible for screening services, based on Texas Health and Human Services Commission available funding.

-(c) A woman age 21 - 64 that meets eligibility criteria is eligible for cervical cancer screening services.
-A woman age 18 - 64 that meets eligibility criteria is eligible for cervical cancer diagnostic services.
+(c) A woman age 21 - 64 who meets eligibility criteria is eligible for cervical cancer screening services.
+A woman age 18 - 64 who meets eligibility criteria is eligible for cervical cancer diagnostic services.

 §371.9.
 Screening Requirements.

-Participating providers shall provide or assure the provision of screening services in accordance with the following requirements:
+Participating providers shall provide or assure the provision of screening services in accordance with the most current evidence-based clinical guidance, as detailed in the Breast and Cervical Cancer Services policy manual.

-(1) breast cancer screening shall include a clinical breast examination and a mammogram;

-(2) cervical cancer screening shall include a clinical breast examination, pelvic examination, and a Pap test;

-(3) mammography and cytological laboratory services shall be delivered in compliance with quality assurance standards specified in the Breast and Cervical Cancer Services policy and procedures manual; and

-(4) abnormal screening results shall be confirmed by diagnostic procedures according to the protocols specified in the Breast and Cervical Cancer Services policy and procedures manual.

 §371.11.
 Follow-up and Case Management Requirements.

 Participating providers shall:

-(1) provide or assure provision of follow-up and case management services that comply with the Breast and Cervical Cancer Services policy and procedure manual; and
+(1) provide or assure provision of follow-up and case management services that comply with the Breast and Cervical Cancer Services policy manual; and

-(2) ensure that women eligible for services who have abnormal breast or cervical cancer screening or diagnostic results receive follow-up services, including case management, until a diagnosis is reached and/or treatment for cancer is initiated.
+(2) ensure that women eligible for services who have abnormal breast or cervical cancer screening or diagnostic results, receive follow-up services, including case management, until a diagnosis is reached and/or treatment for cancer is initiated.

 §371.13.
 Payment for Services.